msoap/shell2http/README.md

   * $filepath_ID -- uploaded file path, ID - id from `<input type=file name=ID>`, temporary uploaded file will be automatically deleted
   * $filename_ID -- uploaded file name from browser

+The credentials for basic authentication may also be provided via the `SH_BASIC_AUTH` environment variable.

 Install
 -------